 When taking the stride, this runner is landing with the heel and in front of the body.
 His body is too straight and the stride is too long, stretching the knee completely.
 When running this way, he will receive the impact on the ankle, knee and hip joints.
 Landing with the foot in front of the body causes the knee to receive the greatest impact, and by doing so with the knee straight, it will slow down the forward movement.

-We now move on to the technique considered most suitable for long-distance runners, called "natural running".
+Let's move on to the technique that is considered to be the most suitable for long-distance runners.
+This technique is called "natural running".
 What is natural running?
 It's running again like we did when we were kids and ran barefoot.

 The first thing is the posture.
 The back must be straight and we must lean slightly.
 Almost as if you were going to fall forward, this way we will have inertia for the next stride.
 The look must always go where we are going, we must never look at the feet.